 If this is something that you struggle with (I certainly do), I would encourage something similar to above.
 Schedule your rest time.
 Set a reminder to turn off your phone from the hours of 7-8pm, and intentionally drown out the noise of this busy world.

 Resetting can also take the form of sleep… are you getting enough?

 Many researchers have found that REM sleep is particularly important for performance.
 For example, in a study looking at anesthesiology interns and anesthetists, researchers found that after a couple of weeks of having night shifts or on-call duties, their work performance declined significantly. (source)

 Study after study shows that getting enough sleep equates to many benefits.
-One of the greatest resets that you can give yourself is a full night of sleep.
+One of the greatest resets that you can give yourself and to your self value is a full night of sleep.